MasamichiKanakubo/my-first-nestjs/README.md

-# My First Nest.js
+# My First Nest.js with Prisma and GraphQL
 ## Outline
-- Sansan株式会社で働く前の技術キャッチアップ